devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 _Mr.
 Asim Tara Pathak, and Mr. Budh Ram Gurung_ for sharing their journey, experiences, and insights with our audience.

-And, we are equally thankful to _our audience_ for making this first monthly meetup of TECH Setu a huge success.
+And, we are equally thankful to _our audience_ for making this first monthly meetup of Developers Association of Nepal a huge success.

-Last but not the least, congratulations to all the TECH Setu members who had put their hard work and effort into conducting this event.
+Last but not the least, congratulations to all the Developers Association of Nepal members who had put their hard work and effort into conducting this event.

 We expect you all to meet you in the second monthly meetup as well.